Gold Index Page

 Peruvian Coins

 We often have a small selection of Peruvian gold coins in stock.
-We show the specifications here of the most frequently held coins, followed by a list of coins most recently available.
+We show the specifications here of the most frequently held coins, including links to the various different denomination pages.
 Because Peru made gold coins in many years when they were not issued by other countries, it can be a good source for impossible dates in other series.
 Gold coins are of course popular gift items, and 1956 for example does not exist in gold sovereigns or half sovereigns, but it is available in several denominations of Peru's coins.

 Specifications